michielhamers/EscapeRoom2021/README.md

 ## Finish

-Finish is always few digit code to unlock the last puzzle lock.
+Finish is always four or five digit code to unlock the last puzzle lock.

 ## inspiration
 - <https://artii.herokuapp.com/>